IBM-Blockchain-Archive/ansible-role-blockchain-platform-manager/README.md

 Support for the Ansible collection is included as part of the IBM Blockchain Platform.

 It is strongly recommended that you use the Ansible collection instead of this Ansible role.

-You should only use this Ansible role if you are building development networks and you wish to build a local network using Docker.

 ⚠️ ⚠️ ⚠️